 It published its final report including its recommendations in June 2017.

 Measuring financed emissions is only a first step; the next logical step is for every bank to establish sufficiently ambitious portfolio and business-unit reduction targets for their financed emissions.

 GHG pollution reduction targets are fast becoming standard practice in many industries.
-While many companies have used the Kyoto Protocol benchmarks as a corporate target (on average 5.2 per cent from 1990 levels by 2012), it is clear that to continue to use Kyoto-scale emissions reductions will not be sufficient to keep climate change below 2°C above pre-industrial levels.
+While many companies have used the Kyoto Protocol and then the Paris Agreement benchmarks as a corporate target, it is clear that to continue to use Kyoto-scale or Paris-scale emissions reductions will not be sufficient to keep climate change way below 2°C above pre-industrial levels.
 To achieve the dramatic emission reductions associated with reaching this level, it is imperative that short and medium-term reduction targets of companies and banks are sufficiently ambitious to make substantial progress.

 Existing reduction targets

 - Bank of America, for example, assesses and reports on greenhouse gas emissions from its utilities portfolio.
 This is a useful start, but at a minimum should be extended to other GHG intensive sectors such as transportation, manufacturing and agriculture, and to overall portfolio impacts.
 In 2004, Bank of America committed to "reducing the emissions rate for companies in its utility portfolio 7% by 2008".